-When online sellers do not collect sales tax, it becomes your responsibility to pay use tax.
+When online sellers do not collect sales tax. it becomes vour responsibility to pay use tax.
 You must pay this use tax when you file your Utah income tax return.

-See page 9 for more information and a worksheet on page 10 to help you calculate how much use tax you owe.
+See page 10 for more information and a worksheet to help you calculate how much use tax you owe.